amjedidiah/nodejs-the-complete-guide/README.md

 ## ToDO

+- Send an email with send-grid

-- Install and use `nodemailer` `nodemailer-sendgrid-transport`
+- `getReset` controller with route and view
-- Signup on sendgrid
+- reset password link in login